Labour cost 101: What percentage of labour should a restaurant be at?

 In addition, the amount you spend on labour may affect your principal costs—total cost of goods sold and labour cost.
 These are the key metrics in terms of efficiency in many restaurants.

 Learning that labour costs may not only include hourly wages might be surprising to new restaurant owners.
-Here are some particulars that factor in your labour cost computation:
+Here are some particulars that factor into your labour cost computation:

 Generally, anything labelled "labour-related" will fall into the labour cost percentage computation.